Alomahuang/MovieFinder/README.md

 If you don't have please go to: https://www.npmjs.com/package/http-server to learn more about it.

-###### Or the complate way
+###### Or the complete way
 2. Clone the whole branch, input command at the root folder:

 ```
 npm install
-npm run serve --fix
+npm run serve
 ```

-use --fix to fix linebreak-style problems.
+use --fix to fix linebreak-style problems if there's any.
-*I fiexed the issue with editing eslintrc.js, more info in Problems section*
+*I fixed the issue with editing eslintrc.js, more information check Problems section*

 and open the browser with url : http://localhost:8080/